DimK19/Databases-Python-Demo/README.md

 ## Project Structure

 Generally, Flask allows some freedom of choice regarding the layout of the application's components.
-This demo follows the structure recommended by the [official documentation](https://flask.palletsprojects.com/en/2.0.x/tutorial/layout/), whereby a package, conventionally named "`flaskr`", contains the application's code and files, separated into folders for each category (models, controllers, HTML templates - views, static files such as css or images).
+This demo follows the structure recommended by the [official documentation](https://flask.palletsprojects.com/en/2.0.x/tutorial/layout/), whereby a package, arbitrarily named "`dbdemo`", contains the application's code and files, separated into folders for each category (models, controllers, HTML templates - views, static files such as css or images).

  - `__init__.py` configures the application, including the necessary information and credentials for the database
  - `routes.py` currently contains all the endpoints and corresponding controllers